All Episodes

 That's what led to the eventual downfall.

-All these charges are allegations.
+And remember, all these charges are allegations.

 These young men are innocent until proven guilty.

-And these are posts from their Instagram.
+And these are posts from their Instagram, Trey underscore Woo.

-We'll see here if he's still on Instagram.
+Let's see here if he's still on Instagram.

-Dang, as you will see, they were going hard in the paint.
+As you will see, they were going hard in the paint.

 So remember to hit that like button and also subscribe to the channel so you can catch more of my content on financial fraud and stay one step ahead of these.